romandariana/adi-kuiper-gen/README.md

    BOOT partition.
 It also configures files so that the image is bootable on RPI by default.

  - **07.extra-tweaks** - this stage is used to customize Kuiper image with extra scripts.
 It contains a script that runs the extra script inside chroot.
 Extra script path is retrieved from EXTRA_SCRIPT variable from config file.
+In this stage the RaspberryPi specific packages are also installed if INSTALL_RPI_PACKAGES is set to 'y'.

  - **08.export-stage** - this stage downloads sources for the ADI tools, debootstrap command and all packages installed in Kuiper.
 The sources can be found in `kuiper-volume/sources` inside the cloned repository on your machine.